avarshney15/cse15l-lab-reports-/lab-report-2.md

 The topic for this lab report will cover servers and bugs.
 I teach you how to complete each step as well as tell you about my experience at each step.
 To help you better understand the steps I will include screenshots as well.
 _____
 ## Part 1: Creating Your Web Server
 To create your own basic server, first you must fork [this](https://github.com/ucsd-cse15l-f22/wavelet) repository and open it in VS Code.
-Then open the NumberServer.java file and make the changes in the handler class as shown below.
+Then open the NumberServer.java file, make the changes in the handler class as shown below and rename the file to StringServer.java.
 '''
 class Handler implements URLHandler {
     // The one bit of state on the server: a number that will be manipulated by